 Sherwood Ross formerly worked for major dailies and wire services and currently directs a public relations firm “for good causes.”
 Reach him at firstname.lastname@example.org

-Posted by Sherwood Ross on May 14 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Editor, Foreign Relations, Government, Legislation, Politics.
+Posted by Sherwood Ross on May 14, 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Foreign Policy, Government, Legislation, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.